 The AC wiring compartment is located on the front right side of the unit.
 A removable access cover covers this compartment.
 Two cable clamps are installed for the AC input and AC output wiring.
 The removable access cover can be removed by simply removing the screws on the front panel of the unit (ONLY!).
 There is no need to remove screws from the top or sides of the unit to gain access to the AC wiring compartment.
-Inside the compartment are terminal strips for making AC input and AC output connections (P14 and P15).
-Torque to 20lb-in, going above this will fracture the stud and is not covered under the Vanner warranty.
+Inside the compartment is a terminal strip for making AC input and AC output connections (P14 and P15).